yuqiii-wang/KnowledgeNotes/math/finance/quant/risks.md

 where $\text{SettlementPrice}$ is a bond face value (typical \$100 per coupon).

 The NPV as risk is $\frac{1}{(1+r)^n}\text{SecurityPrice}-\text{StartCash}$, where $r$ is coupon rate and $n$ is the total number of coupon yields.

+### CounterParty Risk Exposure

+If a counterparty sees default on one security (e.g., bond), this counterparty might be insolvent at this moment, and all trades with this counterparty are at risk.

+The total risk exposure to a counterparty can be computed by simply summing all NPVs of all assets traded with this counterparty.